 Augusta also serves as a retail center with the Market Place at Augusta offering 40 plus major retailers, restaurants and specialty shops, the Turnpike Mall and Capitol Shopping Center.
 Additionally, Augusta is also home to many wonderful locally owned stores and restaurants with a strongly supportive “buy local” community.
 Included in the cities shopping opportunities, are multiple farmers' market locations.

 Augusta offers 4 elementary schools located in neighborhood settings, serving the Kindergarten through 6th-grade students of their surrounding residents, with three of the schools offer specialized delivery services to meet the needs of all students.
 In 2006, a new Cony High School was built with a floor plan that spans 184,000 square feet and includes 56 classrooms, along with three regulation size basketball courts, an acoustically designed auditorium with an occupancy of 950, a courtyard and a food court.
-The new school was built alongside the city's existing Capitol Area Vocational Center, which provides hands-on learning opportunities for students throughout the capital communities.
+The new school was built alongside the city's existing Capital Area Technical Center, which provides hands-on learning opportunities for students throughout the capital communities.
 The shared campus now houses students in grades 7-12.

-An hour to the mountains and hour to the coast, Maine's capital has a lot to offer those seeking a safe and stimulating community for living, working and raising a family.
+An hour to the mountains and an hour to the coast, Maine's capital has a lot to offer those seeking a safe and stimulating community for living, working and raising a family.